Jordan Peterson - Football - Kansas Jayhawks

 Bio

-Jordan Peterson serves as an assistant coach, working with the defensive backs under head coach Lance Leipold.
-In 2023, Peterson was elevated to be Kansas’ Defensive Pass Game Coordinator.
+Jordan Peterson is in his fourth season as an assistant coach at Kansas, working with the defensive backs under head coach Lance Leipold.
+At the conclusion of the 2023 regular season, Peterson was elevated to be Kansas’ Co-Defensive Coordinator.

 Peterson joined Kansas’ staff on January 11, 2020, working the safeties.
-Over his 10-year coaching career, Peterson has coached in five bowl games, including an appearance in the 2011 Cotton Bowl.
+Prior to his arrival in Lawrence, Peterson had coached in five bowl games, including an appearance in the 2011 Cotton Bowl.

 In his first season in Lawrence, Peterson coached Kansas’ Kenny Logan Jr., to a standout season, where the sophomore snagged a team-high two interceptions and 58 tackles.
 Logan was a game-changer for the KU secondary, recording four pass breakups, one forced fumble and one sack.